 3. Laguna Beach

 The most famous attraction in Laguna is, not surprisingly, the beach.
-The main beach in Laguna is not as big as Huntington or even Newport, however, there is a nice promenade area, park, and it’s a great place to find a bench and people watch for a bit.
+The main beach in Laguna is not as big as Huntington or even Newport, however, there is a nice promenade area, a park and it’s a great place to find a bench and people-watch for a bit.

 There are also numerous art galleries and trendy boutiques to browse while in Laguna, making it a great stop to occupy yourself while driving from LA to San Diego.